whatacold/linux-multiplexing-comparison/README.md

     # su # login as root
     # ./run.sh

-After above operations, the chart `multiplexing_compare.png` is what we want, if everything goes fine.
+After above operations, the chart `multiplexing_compare.png` will be rendered and is what we want, if everything goes fine.
 Check it out.

 # A sample result